mitranim/emerge/readme.md

 Emerge addresses (1) and (2).
 It provides functions to "update" dicts and lists by creating new versions that share as much structure as possible with old versions.
 This is known as _structural sharing_.
 It conserves memory and allows to use identity ([`is`](#isone-other)) on sibling values as a fast substitute for "proper" value equality ([`equal`](#equalone-other)), which Emerge also provides.

 FP-friendly: only plain JS dicts and lists, no classes, no OO, bring your own data.
-Extremely lightweight (3 KB minified).
+Extremely lightweight (≈ 3 KiB minified).
+Probably the fastest among the alternatives.

 Inspired by [Clojure's ideas](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/AreWeThereYet.md) and the [`clojure.core`](https://clojuredocs.org/core-library) data utils.